-The politicians found their meetings with foreigners relevant and primary forms of involving immigrants in enforcing their rights.
-In fact, they pointed to awareness raising as a priority for activities of the EFI and other forms of assistance as they found individual initiative of migrants to establish themselves in the labour market and society as the crucial aspect for their activation.
-Only one representative of the Civic Platform saw its party supportive of granting voting rights to immigrants while two other politicians found this to be premature.
+The politicians found their meetings with foreigners to be relevant and primary forms of involving immigrants in enforcing their rights.
+In fact, they pointed to awareness-raising as a priority activity of the EFI and other funds, as they believed it encouraged individual initiative on the part of migrants to establish themselves in the labour market and society, which they saw as a prerequisite for their political and civic participation.
+Only one representative of the Civic Platform considered his party to be supportive of granting voting rights to immigrants, while the two other politicians found such a view to be premature.